 Veterans of Vietnam may develop disabling diseases related to the exposure of Agent Orange or other herbicides.
 Meanwhile, Gulf War veterans have reported clusters of unexplained symptoms, including chronic fatigue, irritable bowel, and fibromyalgia, which last for six months or more.

 Veterans can collect compensation from the Department of Veterans Affairs for disabilities related to injuries or diseases either caused by exposure to toxic chemicals or herbicides during active military service or aggravated by exposure to such substances.
 If you are suffering from this type of service-connected disability, reach out to our Veterans disability claim lawyers for assistance with filing a VA toxic exposure disability claim for benefits.
 We serve Veterans from across the nation!

 Chemical toxins include Agent Orange and other herbicides that are harmful to the body.
 Pesticides, sulfur fire, industrial solvents, depleted Uranium, chromium, and PCBs are also chemicals linked to health problems in former servicemembers.

-If you believe your health problems are a result of exposure to one of the chemicals listed above, or by other forms of harmful chemicals, contact our firm for guidance through the VA’s disability claims process.
+If you believe your health problems are a result of military base exposure to one of the chemicals listed above, or by other forms of harmful chemicals, contact our firm for guidance through the VA’s disability claims process.